 The interface is as follows.
 This tool has the same principles as the previous two, this tool is intuitive, very easy to use.
-In addition, the luminosity can be maintained, something that the previous ones cannot.
+In addition, the luminosity can be maintained, which the previous ones cannot.

-In color balance, on the sliders we find the colors cyan, magenta, and yellow with their respective opposites on the other side, red, green, and blue.
+In color balance, in the scrollable bars we find the colors cyan, magenta and yellow with their respective opposites on the other side, red, green and blue.

-As for the delay balance section, we have the option to control the shadows, midtones and highlights.
-Keep Brightness keeps the light of the illustration if left selected.
+Regarding the postponement balance section, we have the option to control the shadows, midtones and highlights.
+Maintain Brightness, maintains the light of the illustration if left selected.

-Blending modes have already been covered in a previous section.
-As I said in the "Component" group explanation, the "Color" mode is useful for coloring grayscale illustration, plus they are extremely easy to use.
+Fusion modes have already been addressed in a previous section.
+As I said in the "Component" group explanation, the "Color" mode is useful for coloring a grayscale illustration, plus they are extremely easy to use.

 The process is very simple, first, we will create a layer above the gray layer that we want to give color to, we will adjust this to the layer below, then we will change the blending mode to color.

-With the brush of our choice we will add the colors we want, just like in a normal coloring process.
+With the brush of our choice we will add the colors we want, just as in a normal coloring process.

 Each of the methods to color a grayscale illustration has its pros and cons, but don't let that limit you, you can also change the tools, combine the best of each tool.
-When you have applied the colors you can create new layers to correct details manually to have our perfect coloration.
+When you have applied the colors you can create new layers to manually correct details to have our perfect coloring.

-Gradient Maps is a tool that makes coloring easy, and its use is easy to understand.
-If we download the gradients of the Clip Studio assets we can obtain color palettes, one less step to create our work.
+Gradient maps are a tool that makes coloring easier, and its use is easy to understand.
+If we download the gradients of the CLIP STUDIO PAINT assets we can obtain color palettes, one less step to create our work.

-The function is found in the following path: Layer > New Tonal Correction Layer > Gradient Map.
+The function is located in the following path: Layer > New Tonal Correction Layer > Gradient Map.

 • IMPORT GRADIENT SETS

-We can download gradients from Clip Studio assets; when we already have them, we can integrate them by clicking on the wrench, a series of options will appear that will allow us to add, delete, duplicate and change a gradient or a set, but in this case we will use "Add gradient set".
+We can download gradients from the CLIP STUDIO PAINT assets when we already have them, we can integrate them by clicking on the wrench, a series of options will appear that will allow us to add, delete, duplicate and change a gradient or a set, but in this case we will use "Add gradient set".